feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

 See :ref:`DialogueTextMarkup` for more information on the markup example in the above.

-The string can technically be left blank if you intend to use art from the get-go, but it's still recommended.
+The :term:`string` can technically be left blank if you intend to use art from the get-go, but it's still recommended.

 .. code-block:: javascript